dyalab/macsplan/README.md

 check in loadCourses.js that all http requests to macsplan.mines.edu not localhost

 to run website:
-sudo node server.js
+sudo forever start server.js

 to stop website:
-sudo node server.js
+sudo forever stop server.js